yienyoong/tp/docs/UserGuide.md

 #### Adding an appointment: `addAppt`

-Adds an appointment to Vax@NUS' records.
+Adds an appointment to Vax@NUS records.

 The current version of Vax@NUS allows no more than one appointment scheduled for each student.
 You thus will not be able to add a new appointment for a student if they already have one.